Modern Day Irish Flute Legend – Matt Molloy

 ‘Music at Matt Molloy’s’, recorded at Molloy’s pub in Westport in 1993, is probably one of the best known traditional Irish session albums in the world and has created legions of trad music fans across the globe and ensures droves of tourists through the pub on any given day of the year.
 I’m sure I’ve Matt to thank in part for my own small place on the international scene of trad music.

-Honesty, I could go on and on but suffice it to say that Matt Molly represents the thread of excellence that has run through nearly every epic trad music offering since the 60s – he is a giant among Irish musicians.
+Honestly, I could go on and on but suffice it to say that Matt Molly represents the thread of excellence that has run through nearly every epic trad music offering since the 60s – he is a giant among Irish musicians.

 Matt Molloy is well known for playing tunes more associated with pipers and Irish fiddle players rather than flute players and he was the first Irish flute player to play a hard D, which has been copied by all top flute players ever since, notably Conal Ó Grada.